2018 - YOUTH ENVIRONMENTAL AMBASSADORS PROGRAM

 What's Included and What's Not

-Our goal is to provide you with an adventure of a lifetime and to make this as easy as possible for you to participate.
-So once we all arrive in Costa Rica, we just embark on our expedition having fun, learning, and growing.
-So once we assemble in Costa Rica, all travel, basic meals, accommodation and park entrance fees and event fees are covered.
+Our goal is to provide you with a learning experience and adventure of a lifetime and to make this as easy as possible for you to participate.
+So once we all arrive in Ottawa, we just embark on our expedition having fun, learning, and growing.
+All travel, basic meals, accommodation and park entrance fees and event and activity fees are included in the cost of the program.
 We've specifically made this adventure very affordable.
-The cost is $3795 U.S. dollars (based on double-occupancy).
+Stay tuned for our final pricing to be posted shortly.

 Specifically, here what's included:

-- All of your travel, accommodation and meals in Costa Rica, while on the expedition
+- All of your travel, accommodation and meals within the Ottawa area, while on the expedition

-- Entrance fees to national parks and all of our adventure activities and excursions (e.g. zip-lining, boat tours etc)
+- Entrance fees to national or provincial parks and all of our adventure activities and excursions (e.g. canoeing, kayaking, etc)